 During the first year of using CE Ferulic acid, any small amount of damage that I had, including light freckles, all cleared up on my face.
 My skin developed a nice glow and I began to receive comments on how good my skin after just a few months of consistently using it every day.

-Since my skin reacted extremely well to the serum, I made it a staple of my skincare regime and used it every morning.
+Since my skin reacted extremely well to the serum, I made it a staple of my skincare regimen and used it every morning.
 I used it around my eyes as well, even though it was not recommended for that.
-It was only much later in my early 30s that I started to use eye creams.
+It was also only much later in my early 30s that I started to use eye creams.